ksylvan/Zoom_OPM/README.md

 - Make the script more robust to variations in the Zoom application user interface.

-- Assist with craeting named Breakout Rooms.
+- Assist with creating named Breakout Rooms.

 ## Contributing